 During the 24 hour fermentation stage, check on the dough on a regular basis.
 If possible, every 6-8 hours.
 You will often find the dough has risen greatly.
 Punch the air out of the dough and perform a series of stretch and folds when you notice this has happened.

 With a long fermentation like this, regular stretch and folds are not as essential to perform as gluten strands develop naturally over this long period of time.

 After 24 hours have passed.
 Shape the dough and place it into a banneton or other suitable proofing container and place it in the fridge to retard for a further 24 hours.

 Tip: if the dough is hard to shape warm, place it in the fridge to cool for a few hours and then shape it, returning it to the fridge again after.

-Bake the dough cold, straight from the fridge in a dutch oven (or similar) on the highest possible oven heat with the lid of for 35 minutes.
+Bake the dough cold, straight from the fridge in a dutch oven (or similar) on the highest possible oven heat the dutch oven can handle with the lid on for 35 minutes.
 Remove the lid and cook for a further 25 minutes allowing the bread to brown.
 My own oven only reaches 230c and these timings are based on that temperature and may need adjusting for your own oven.

 Once cooked, allow the dough to cool on a cooling rack or similar.
 Leave the bread to cool for at least 24 hours before slicing.
 This part is important.
 The sour flavours in the bread need time to develop.
 Cutting the bread too early means you are likely to lose some of that sourness.